Users and roles

 When you are logged in, the type of role you have in the current domain is displayed in the header of the navigation pane.

-By default, every domain has three roles; Owner, Admin, and No Privileges.
-You can create additional, custom roles to grant access to specific features and applications.
+By default, every domain has two roles; Admin, and No Privileges.
+You can create additional, custom roles to grant access to specific features and applications with different granularity levels.

 This is a role that grants full application permissions.
 There can be multiple Admin users in any domain.